 Getting help could also mean being involved in a support group, talking to caring and empathetic friends, or making new friends.
 Surround yourself with a good support system and try to avoid negative people.

-Also, be reminded that it is perfectly fine to take a step back and let others step in.
-Asking for help or reaching out doesn’t mean you’re weak or incapable; it shows strength and self-awareness.
-And it greatly helps to avoid burnout as a mom.
+Asking for help or reaching out doesn’t mean you’re weak or incapable – it shows strength and self-awareness.

 4. Practice self-care